7. Multiplicative Functionals#

 and \(X\) cannot be stochastically stable under the \(Pr^*\) measure.

-Stochastic stability under the change of measure provides way to think about some interesting long-term approximations.
-Suppose that
+Stochastic stability under the martingale-induced change of measure provides a way to frame some interesting long-term approximations.
+Let

-This limit justifies the Perron Frobenius eigenvalue as the long-term growth or decay rate of the multiplicative functional.
+We use limit (7.17) to justify calling the Perron-Frobenius eigenvalue as the long-term growth or decay rate of the multiplicative functional.

-Under the restriction, after adjusting for the growth or decay in the semigroup, we obtain a more refined approximation:
+Under the stochastic stability restriction, we obtain a more refined approximation by adjusting for the growth or decay in the family of operators:

 We will apply the limiting results in a variety of ways in this and subsequent chapters.
 The multiplicative factorization can help us understand implications of stochastic equilibrium models for valuations of random payout processes.
 In addition, such factorizations can help organize empirical evidence in ways that make contact with such stochastic equilibrium asset pricing models.